You are here

 Healthy Social Media Habits

 These tips are all about how to use social media in a healthy and positive way!

 Turn your phone on silent.
 You will be less distracted and it will be easier to focus on the task at hand.

 If you ever see or find yourself in an argument with an internet "troll", find safe and healthy ways to respond, or don't respond at all.
 Your silence will be a strong message that you won't engage with that negativity.

 Try tracking your media consumption on a weekday or weekend.
-Results may be surprising & helpful in understanding your media habits.
+Results may be surprising and helpful in understanding your media habits.

 Media can show a narrow idea of beauty.
 Search #effyourbeautystandards for some diverse images, helpful articles and inspirational quotes.